 The cherry blossom season celebrates the beauty of sakura throughout Japan from January to May each year.
-Locals and tourists alike follow a trail of flowers and festivals marking the beginning of spring across the country.
+Locals and tourists alike follow the trail of flowers and festivals marking the beginning of spring across the country.

 Known as sakura zensen in Japanese, the season starts with the first delicate blooms in the southern Okinawa islands in late January and moves up the Japanese peninsula until the final blossoms appear in Hokkaido in the middle of May.